 Modern comforts have not been compromised and guests can enjoy the benefits of luxurious bath and shower rooms, underfloor heating, a well-appointed kitchen in a shaker style, and for children (or the young at heart!) a games room with pool table, table tennis table, table football and dartboard - certain to provide hours of entertainment.

 The charming sitting room comes complete with an impressive floor to ceiling fireplace with atmospheric wood burning stove with unlimited supply of logs and the three bedrooms (one single, one double, and one twin) are well appointed with pretty furnishing details and high quality hotel standard mattresses.
 The single bedroom and adjacent shower room on the ground floor of the cottage may suit mobility restricted guests.

-The views from the property are breathtaking, with far reaching views towards the Holy Island of Lindisfarne with its picture perfect castle perched on a rocky outcrop.
+The cottage enjoys far reaching views towards the Holy Island of Lindisfarne with its picture perfect castle perched on a rocky outcrop.
 A short drive will allow you to cross the causeway to the island, or perhaps walk in the footsteps of ancient pilgrims and cross barefoot......or with your wellies on if you prefer!

 Sitting room with stone floor to ceiling fireplace with wood burning stove - unlimited logs supplied.
 Smart TV, portable DVD player, and a good selection of games and books.

 Kitchen is well-equipped in shaker style, with solid oak worktops and Belfast sink, dishwasher, microwave, Smeg double oven, induction hob and retro fridge/freezer.
 Large farmhouse style table with plenty of seating.
 Open views over to the Holy Island of Lindisfarne.
 A Miele washing machine and separate Miele dryer are provided in a cupboard off the hallway.